stonepros/stone/doc/releases/infernalis.rst

 This is the second to last batch of development work for the Infernalis cycle.
 The most intrusive change is an internal (non user-visible) change to the OSD's ObjectStore interface.
-Many fixes and improvements elsewhere across RGW, RBD, and another big pile of CephFS scrub/repair improvements.
+Many fixes and improvements elsewhere across RGW, RBD, and another big pile of StoneFS scrub/repair improvements.

 Upgrading